 Yes!
 It is true; the water is like ice.
 Due to the fog caused by icy Pacific water reaching warmer air, this area often causes a chilly ocean breeze.

-Dipping your feet is all I recommend because Ocean Beach water is freezing and has strong currents, so swimming is dangerous.
-You will find Ocean Beach adjacent to the Golden Gate Bridge, a short distance away in Richmond.Â
+Dipping your feet is all I recommend, because the water at Ocean Beach is freezing and has strong currents, so swimming is dangerous.
+You will find Ocean Beach, adjacent to the Golden Gate Bridge, a short distance away in Richmond.

 Take a trip to Alcatraz during the day or night.